devinus/poolboy/README.md

               specified by MaxOverflow when starting pool
 - `InUse`: Number of workers currently busy/checked out

+## Full Pool Status
+Returns a propslist of counters relating to a specified pool.
+Useful for graphing the state of your pools
+- `size`: The defined size of the permanent worker pool
+- `max_overflow`: The maximum number of overflow workers allowed
+- `total_worker_count`: The total supervised workers.
+This includes any workers waiting to be culled and not available to the general pool
+- `ready_worker_count`: The count of workers available workers to be used including overflow workers.
+Workers in this count may or may not be checked out.
+- `checked_out_worker_count`: The count of workers that are currently checked out
+- `overflow_worker_count`: The count of active overflow workers
+- `waiting_request_count`: The backlog of requests waiting to checkout a worker

 ## Authors

 - Devin Torres (devinus) <devin@devintorres.com>